-Students of Classics acquire an unusually wide range of intellectual qualities and gain skills that will serve them well in almost any career.
-Since nearly 65% of English vocabulary derives from Greek or Latin, knowledge of these languages confers advantages in speaking and writing well.
+Students of classics and religious studies acquire an unusually wide range of intellectual qualities and gain skills that will serve them well in almost any career.
+Since nearly 65 percent of English vocabulary derives from Greek or Latin, knowledge of these languages confers advantages in speaking and writing well.
 Careful attention to grammar and linguistic analysis not only improves one's English, but develops disciplined and structured habits of thought that are highly valued in computer programming, legal work, and even many sciences.
 Classicists served as code-breakers in World War II, and are still highly sought after in fields that require systematic mental rigor.
-Yet Classics also is a humanistic discipline, engaging students with diverse responses to the human condition, expressed through literature and art ranging from the sublime to the ridiculous.
+Yet classics also is a humanistic discipline, engaging students with diverse responses to the human condition, expressed through literature and art ranging from the sublime to the ridiculous.
 In studying these works students develop sophisticated abilities to make connections, to deal with ambiguity and multiple meanings, and to appreciate the richness of ways people can communicate, even across a distance of thousands of years.
 The gifts of Greece and Rome to western civilization are numerous and the study of them should have a role in any undergraduate education.
-But more intensive study, through majoring in Classics, brings special rewards of personal enrichment and intellectual challenge.
+But more intensive study, through majoring in classics, brings special rewards of personal enrichment and intellectual challenge.

 Many other alumni and alumnae have gone on to doctoral programs in classical literature and in related fields such as archaeology, history, Semitic languages, and theology.
 Nevertheless, the great majority of classics graduates are successful in other fields.
 We have graduates in law, counseling, marketing research, computing, banking, library work, graphic design, acupuncture, medical laboratory technician, and publishing.
-One is an executive with FedEx; another is a senator in the Massachusetts state house.
+One is an executive with FedEx; another is a senator in the Massachusetts State House.
 We classicists count among our own Toni Morrison, J. K. Rowling, Ted Turner, Eudora Welty, William Weld, and Lynn Sherr.